 Your CV should always be accompanied by a cover letter.
 While your CV is a sales document that lists your experience and skills, a cover letter is more of a personal description of yourself and how you meet the requirements of the role.
 It’s important to remember that your cover letter should not be a copy of your CV, but an independent document highlighting your suitability for the job.
 The following tips will help you to create an attractive cover letter:

 - Personalise your cover letter and address it to the individual responsible for hiring.

 - Introduce yourself and illustrate how you meet the requirements of the role.

-- Be concise (three of four paragraphs long) and make sure your spelling and grammar is correct.
+- Be concise (three or four paragraphs long) and make sure your spelling and grammar are correct.

 - Explain any employment gaps.

 - Your cover letter shouldn’t be a template; it should be customised for each job you are applying for.